 Is There an Iraq War Compensation Fund for Victims?

 The United States Victims of State Sponsored Terrorism Act (USVSST) is intended to provide compensation to anyone injured, or the survivors of those killed, by acts of state-sponsored terrorism.
 Participation is available to United States persons who hold a final judgment issued by a U.S. district court that awards compensatory damages arising from acts of international terrorism.
 In addition, U.S. persons who were taken and held hostage from the U.S. Embassy in Tehran, Iran between November 4, 1979 and January 20, 198 (as well as spouses and children of these hostages) may also be eligible to participate in the USVSST Fund.
 Lastly, the personal representatives of any deceased individual who qualified under the aforementioned categories may also receive compensation under the USVSST Fund.

 Iraq War Explosion Injury Lawsuits

-Explosion injury lawsuits, explosion-related traumatic brain injury lawsuits and explosion-related spinal cord injury lawsuits can benefit from an experienced U.S. Anti-Terrorism Act lawyer’s help.
-If you are recovering from injures due to IEDs, EFPs, RPGs or IRAMs, or if you have a family member who was killed as a result of state-sponsored terrorism, you may be entitled to compensation under the U.S. Anti-Terrorism Act.
+Individuals who pursue an explosion injury lawsuit, explosion-related traumatic brain injury lawsuit and/or an explosion-related spinal cord injury lawsuit could benefit from speaking to an experienced U.S. Anti-Terrorism Act Lawyer’s.
+If you are recovering from injures due to IEDs, EFPs, RPGs or IRAMs, or if you have a family member who was killed as a result of Iranian state-sponsored terrorism, you may be entitled to compensation under the U.S. Anti-Terrorism Act.

-Those who were responsible for these traumatic injuries and deaths should be held accountable; if the banks had not provided funding, the attacks on U.S. soldiers and contractors might never have occurred.
+Those who were responsible for these traumatic injuries and deaths should be held accountable.
 Those who are entitled to seek reparation for injuries and death related to violations of the United States Anti-Terrorism Act should contact a knowledgeable U.S. Anti-Terrorism Act Attorney.